Comack/AST425-StreamML/README.md

 # AST425-StreamML
-Project for AST425 course at University of Toronto
+Project for AST425 course at the University of Toronto.